 Whatever order may seem to exist on the surface is undermined by a far deeper and uglier perturbation of decency.
 Governments such as Scarpia's, Puccini argues, are contrary to nature.
 They must be resolved, as music always moves to resolution.

-There's a tendency to think that art is complicated and nuanced, while politics is crass and direct; that the creative mind deals in degrees, while people who traffic in power prefer black and white.
+There's a tendency to think that art is complicated and nuanced, while politics is crass and direct; that the creative mind deals in shades and degrees, while people who traffic in power prefer black and white.